Sv443/Userscript.ts/README.md

   Make sure to check out and follow their rules and guidelines before publishing.
 - Use an IDE like [VS Code](https://code.visualstudio.com/) so Intellisense and Typescript can work together to give you really awesome code completion and warn you about potential runtime errors before you even build the code.
 - If you are using VS Code, install the ESLint extension ([`dbaeumer.vscode-eslint`](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint)) and bind a hotkey for the `ESLint: Fix all auto-fixable problems` command so you can quickly format the currently active file according to the rules in `.eslintrc.cjs`
-- Try to get familiar with the [webpack config](https://webpack.js.org/configuration/) at `webpack.config.js`
+- Try to get familiar with the [rollup config](https://rollupjs.org/configuration-options/) at `rollup.config.mjs`
-  In there you may add and configure webpack plugins and configure the build process.
+  In there you may add and configure rollup plugins and configure the build process.
-- To see an example of how the code in `src/index.ts` will be packed in production mode, check out the file at [`dist/EXAMPLE.user.js`](./dist/EXAMPLE.user.js)

 <br><br><br>